-Other direct expenses in the Report Period totaled approx. \$2 million, similarly to the same period last year.
+Other direct expenses in the Report Period totaled approx. \$3 million, similarly to the same period last year.
 The expenses include, inter alia, expenses of geologists, engineers and consulting as well as G&A expenses of various projects which are not at the production stage.

-Other direct expenses in Q2/2024 totaled approx. \$1 million, similarly to the same quarter last year.
+Other direct expenses in Q3/2024 totaled approx. \$1 million, similarly to the same quarter last year.

-G&A expenses totaled approx. \$8 million in the Report Period, compared with approx. \$11 million year-over-year, and include, inter alia, salary expenses, expenses for professional services, and D&O insurance.
+G&A expenses totaled approx. \$13 million in the Report Period, compared with approx. \$16 million in the same period last year, and include, inter alia, salary expenses, expenses for professional services, and D&O insurance.
 The decrease in expenses mainly derived from a decrease in the expenses for revaluation of the cost of a participation-unit based payment to the Partnership's CEO and from a decrease in the cost of professional services.

-G&A expenses in Q2/2024 totaled approx. \$5 million compared with approx. \$6 million year-over-year.
-The decrease mainly derives from a decrease in expenses for professional services.
+G&A expenses in Q3/2024 totaled approx. \$5 million similarly to the same quarter last year.

-The Partnership's share in the profits (losses) of a company accounted for at equity totaled a profit of approx. \$2.4 million in the Report Period, compared with a loss of approx. \$1.4 million year-over-year.
+The Partnership's share in the profits (losses) of a company accounted for at equity totaled a profit of approx. \$2.4 million in the Report Period, compared with a loss of approx. \$2.1 million in the same period last year.
 The profit derived from the company accounted for at equity, EMED Pipeline BV ("EMED"), which holds 39% of the shares of Eastern Mediterranean Gas Company S.A.E ("EMG").

-The Partnership's share in the profits of a company accounted for at equity in Q2/2024 totaled approx. \$1.4 million compared with a loss of approx. \$0.1 million year-over-year.
+In Q3, no profit or loss was recorded in respect of the Partnership's share in the profits of a company accounted for at equity compared with a loss of approx. \$1 million in the same quarter last year.

-Financial expenses totaled approx. \$59 million in the Report Period, compared with approx. \$69 million year-over-year, down around 14%.
+Financial expenses totaled approx. \$86 million in the Report Period, compared with approx. \$100 million in the same period last year, down ~13.9%.
 The financial expenses in the Report Period mainly derived from interest in respect of bonds issued by Leviathan Bond Ltd., a wholly owned subsidiary of the Partnership (the "Leviathan Bond Bonds").
-The decrease in the financial expenses in the Report Period compared with the same period last year mainly derived from repayment of the first series (2023) in Q2/2023, which was partly offset by a decrease in the financial expenses which were capitalized to qualifying assets in the Report Period year-over-year.
+The decrease in the financial expenses in the Report Period compared with the same period last year mainly derived from repayment of the first series (2023) in Q2/2023, which was partly offset by a decrease in the financial expenses which were capitalized to qualifying assets in the Report Period compared with the same period last year.

-Financial expenses in Q2/2024 totaled approx. \$29 million, compared with approx. \$32 million year-over-year.
-The decrease mainly derived from the reasons stated above.
+Financial expenses in Q3/2024 totaled approx. \$27 million, compared with approx. \$30 million in the same quarter last year.
+The decrease mainly derives from financial expenses which were capitalized to qualifying assets.

-Financial income totaled approx. \$51 million in the Report Period, compared with approx. \$27 million year-over-year.
-The increase in the financial income mainly derived from revaluation of royalties from the sale of the Karish and Tanin leases in the sum of approx. \$40 million in the Report Period, compared with revaluation in the sum of approx. \$12 million in the same period last year.
-Conversely, a decrease in interest revenues from deposits was recorded from approx. \$10 million in the same quarter last year to approx. \$8 million in the Report Period.
+Financial income totaled approx. \$75 million in the Report Period, compared with approx. \$35 million in the same period last year.
+The increase in the financial income mainly derived from revaluation of royalties from the sale of the Karish and Tanin leases in the sum of approx. \$56 million in the Report Period, compared with revaluation in the sum of approx. \$17 million in the same period last year.
 For further details, see Note 6A to the Condensed Interim Financial Statements attached below.

-Financial income in Q2/2024 totaled approx. \$24 million, compared with approx. \$7 million year-over-year.
-The increase mainly derived from an increase in income from revaluation of royalties receivable from the Karish and Tanin leases and from an increase in interest revenues from deposits as aforesaid.
+Financial income in Q3/2024 totaled approx. \$24 million, compared with approx. \$8 million in the same quarter last year.
+The increase mainly derived from an increase in income from revaluation of royalties receivable from the Karish and Tanin leases, as aforesaid.

-Taxes on the income totaled approx. \$80 million in the Report Period, compared with approx. \$70 million year-over-year.
+Taxes on income totaled approx. \$125 million in the Report Period, compared with approx. \$110 million in the same period last year.
 The increase mainly derived from the increase in the pre-tax profit in the Report Period compared with the same period last year.